fruux/ec2dns/README.md

 ### Basic

-* Create the file `~/bin/composer.json` with your favourite text editor and paste the following content (or update your existing `composer.json` accordingly, if you already use this approach for something else).
+* Create the file `~/bin/composer.json` with your favourite text editor and paste the following content (or update your existing `composer.json` accordingly, if you already use this approach for other composer packages).

 ```
 {